X-dea/flutter_vpn/README.md

 The iOS part was implemented by NEVPNManager.
 (Preview)

 ### Warning
-This plugin is still under initial development.
+This plugin is still under development.
 Issues and PRs are welcome!

 ## Installation